 11. Lemonpeel Angelfish

-Lemonpeel angels are saltwater fish that will eat filamentous green algae species.
+Lemonpeel angels are saltwater fish that will eat filamentous green algae species, but be careful, they may also nip at your zoanthid polyps, as well.

 12. Potter’s Angelfish